Alvil00/ctask/README.md

 # General description

-The repository contains simple solution for the test task for CADEXCHANGER company with the next requirements:
+The repository contains simple solution for the test task for CADEXCHANGER with the next requirements:

 Design a small program in C++ that would implement support of 3D curves hierarchy.
 1. Support a few types of 3D geometric curves – circles, ellipses and 3D helixes.
 (Simplified